Thinking about setting up a new business phone system? You have many options, and an IP PBX is only one of them.

 Cloud PBXs let you take advantage of new communication features, faster.
 Let's say you need to expand your customer support team.
 Your VoIP service provider can deliver a full-featured voice solution.
 This strength lets you focus on your customers and not have to configure a Linux-based PBX server.

 It's a perfect time to upgrade your Private Branch Exchange.
 We get it; not everyone can snap their fingers and switch to VoIP overnight.
 There's an alternative.

-SIP trunking is an attractive option to get the best of both worlds.
+Moving to a SIP trunking provider is an attractive option to get the best of both worlds.
 You get better uptime and reliability of the cloud with endless cost savings.
 This Voice over IP technology is an excellent way to get more from your hardware without disrupting employees.

 Let's say you're ready to ditch your on-premises PBX.
 In that case, Nextiva's cloud PBX streamlines communications and enhances team collaboration.
 You'll also appreciate the resilience afforded by Unified Communications.

-With Nextiva, you get peace of mind, friendly 24/7 support, and innovative tools to help your team succeed.
+With Nextiva, you get friendly 24/7 customer support, and innovative tools to help your team succeed.